VenturaNotes/Knowledge/- Topics/fimbria.md

 - (1) (in anatomy) Any fringelike structure, such as the circle of fingerlike extensions surrounding the entrance to a fallopian tube.
 - (2) (in microbiology) Another name for a short pilus (sense 1).
 ## Source[^3]
 - $n$.
-The fringe of white nerve fibres along the edge of the hippocampus, meeting in the fornix. \[From Latin fimbriae fibres or a fringe]
+The fringe of white nerve fibers along the edge of the hippocampus, meeting in the fornix. \[From Latin fimbriae fibers or a fringe]
 ## References

 [^1]: [[(Home Page) Concise Medical Dictionary 10th Edition by Oxford Reference]]